gupsammy/MacJarvis/optimization.md

 ## 1. Security Vulnerabilities

 ### 1.1.
-API Key Exposure (Critical) [DONE]
+API Key Exposure (Critical) (Completed)

 - **Issue:** The `REACT_APP_GEMINI_API_KEY` is accessed directly in the renderer process (`renderer/src/App.tsx`) via `process.env`.
 Create React App embeds these variables at build time, exposing the key in the bundled client-side code.
 - **Risk:** High.
 Anyone inspecting the application's source code can steal the API key.
 - **Action:**
   - Remove API key access from `renderer/src/App.tsx`.
-[DONE]
   - Modify the Electron main process (`main.ts`) to load the API key securely (e.g., from an environment variable accessible only to the main process, or a secure configuration file).
-[DONE]
   - Implement IPC (Inter-Process Communication) handlers in `main.ts` for any actions requiring the API key (e.g., connecting to the Gemini WebSocket).
-[DONE]
   - Modify the renderer code to call these IPC handlers via the preload script (`preload.ts`) instead of using the API key directly.
-[DONE]
   - Ensure the `.env` file containing the key is added to `.gitignore` if not already.
-[DONE]

 ### 1.2.
 Developer Tools in Production (High)